un4rch/openpilot_AdvExamples/README.md

 In black-box attacks, the attacker only has access to the inputs and outputs of the model.
 This means that the Supercombo model cannot be used, therefore Evolution Strategies and Gaussian mutations are implemented.

 Learn more in [Black-Box Attacks](docs/black-box.md).

-## Methodology

-A detailed explanation of the methodology used for the attacks, including the setup, data collection, and experiment results, can be found in [Methodology](docs/methodology.md).

 ## Installation and Usage